US: Biden reacts to Indianapolis shooting, says gun violence is an 'epidemic' | DW | 16.04.2021

 Earlier in the day, Vice President Kamala Harris reacted to the shooting, saying there is "no question this violence must end."

 The gunman who carried out the shooting at a FedEx Ground facility late Thursday killed himself after the massacre.
-Authorities have identified the shooter as a young man in his 20's but are still looking for a motive behind the shooting.
+Law enforcement officials have identified the shooter as a 19-year-old man but are still looking for a motive behind the shooting.

 Police chief Randal Taylor said there are a "significant" number of Sikh employees at the FedEx facility.